top of page

 What is wholesaling in real estate?

-Wholesaling is when an investor enters into a contract to purchase a property from a seller, then sells that same contract (with the same terms) to a third party for a set fee.
+Wholesaling real estate is when an investor enters into a contract to purchase a property from a seller, then sells that same contract (with the same terms) to a third party for a set fee.
 As a wholesaling investor, you don’t spend your own money on the home purchase, and you receive an assignment fee from the third-party buyer.

 Who is it for?